deefour/cfddns/README.md

 ### Installing

-Each release of cfddns includes a `cfddns.phar` file that includes all of the files needed to run the tool.
-You can find a list of each release and the available downloads at https://github.com/deefour/cfddns/releases
+Each release of cfddns includes a `cfddns.phar` file containing all files needed to run the tool.
+You can find a list of releases and the available downloads at https://github.com/deefour/cfddns/releases

-Download the `cfddns.phar` and put it somewhere sane, like `~/bin/`.
+**Download the `cfddns.phar` and put it somewhere sane, like `~/bin/`.**

 ### Configuration

 cfddns reads an INI configuration file to make proper API calls against CloudFlare.
-An annotated template can be found below and at https://github.com/deefour/blob/master/.cfddns.template
+An annotated template can be found below and at https://github.com/deefour/cfddns/blob/master/.cfddns.template

 ```ini
 ; Your CloudFlare API key